Dell Inspiron 15 7537Dell Laptop

 Related Articles

-1. I want to update the 7537 with a mSata-SSD too.
-As we can see there’s only (?) the connector missing on the usb-daughterboard.
-So my question is: If i’m going to solder the missing connector on the daughterboard, will the mSata work ???
+1. I would also like to update the 7537 with the mSATA SSD.
+As we can see, there is only one missing connector on the USB daughter board.
+So my question is: if I solder the missing connector to the daughter board, will the mSATA still work?

 2. @Kamil

-I haven’t soldered the mSata connector yet, but i have it at home waiting to be soldered…ordered from china for around 2$
+I haven’t soldered the mSata connector yet, but I have it at home waiting to be soldered.
+I ordered from China for around 2$

-3. Ok, i’ve disassembled my 7537 to take a look what’s going on with this mysterious mSATA/USB board if it’s possible to solder my mSATA connector which i’ve bought.
+3. Ok, I’ve disassembled my 7537 to take a look at what’s going on with this mysterious mSATA/USB board.
+Is it possible to solder the mSATA connector which I’ve bought?

-First, my mSATA connector doesn’t fit to the board connections because the ppins on my connector are on both sides and it has to be an other mSATA connector with pins only on one side of the connector.
+First, my mSATA connector doesn’t fit the board connections because the pins on my connector are on both sides.
+It has to be another mSATA connector with pins only on one side.

 I’ve made a picture from the board: